In a post entitled, “The Architecture of Anxiety and Intrusive Thoughts“, I wrote:

 I neglected to include one of the most pervasive thoughts that plagues the anxious mind: “What if I’m gay?”
 When a client first shared this thought with me several years ago, I thought she was an anomaly.
 I worked with her the same way that I work with all intrusive thoughts – understanding that it’s a flare sent from the inner self designed to get your attention and then unpacking the feelings and beliefs that the thought is covering up – but it was only when I started hearing the same thought from other clients and courageous forum members that I understood how many people perseverate on this question.

 What separates this thought from the other common intrusive thoughts is that there is, in fact, an element of truth to it.
-If you’ve studied human sexuality or examined your own with an observing and non-judgmental eye, you know that sexual orientation exists on a spectrum with most people having some bisexual tendencies.
+If you’ve studied human sexuality or examined your own with an observing and non-judgmental eye, you know that sexual orientation exists on a spectrum.
 In our ego’s desire to delineate life into nice, neat, manageable packages, we like to say that people are either this or that: either black or white; either Democrat or Republican, either gay or straight.
 We don’t like shades of gray.
 We’re uncomfortable with ambiguity.
 So when it comes to sexuality, most people cringe to think that their own orientation cannot be folded inside a tightly locked box.

 Love is a Choice and There Are No Guarantees